uchicago-library/jinja_workflow_example/README.md

 However else you want to run a flask debug server or containerized webserver

+After doing that, pointing a browser at http://localhost:5000 should display a web page, and http://localhost:5000/p/0 should show a profile

 # First Steps

 - Skim [the relevant portions of the jinja docs](http://jinja.pocoo.org/docs/2.10/templates/)